ramarao05/awsservicebroker/README.md

 <h1> awsservicebroker Implementation with Openshift v311 </h1>

-#In AWS Perform/Gather Following information
+In AWS::  Perform/Gather Following information
 Create user with admin priviliges along with programatic access login to AWS Console with above created user
 Gather the below information for future steps in this Demo.